 In contrast, HSA plans are owned by the employee.
 The money in an HSA stays with the participant for life or until it’s used.
-Currently, those enrolled in an HDHP can set aside a maximum of $3,500 a year into their HSA; those with family coverage can contribute up to $7,000.
+In 2022, those enrolled in an HDHP can set aside a maximum of $3,650 a year into their HSA; those with family coverage can contribute up to $7,300.
 In addition to paying for approved healthcare expenses, the account owner can also earn interest on their account balance or invest the funds without paying taxes on the earnings; this makes HSAs an excellent retirement vehicle.

 How FSA or HSA Benefit Cards Work on Amazon.com